-Professor Hayward has argued that there was a “good argument for caution”.
-He told BBC Breakfast that the country was on the cusp of a third wave.
+Professor Hayward argued that there was a “good argument for caution”.
+He told BBC Breakfast at the time that the country was on the cusp of a third wave.
 “I think what we can see is that this strain can circulate very effectively.
 Although it was originally imported through travel to India, it’s spread fairly effectively first of all within households and now more broadly within communities.
 So I don’t really see why it wouldn’t continue to spread in other parts of the country.

 “Obviously we’re doing everything we can to contain the spread of that.
 But it’s likely that more generalised measures may start to be needed to control it.”

 The professor said he was personally concerned about the new variant.
-He added, “concern largely arises from the fact that it’s more transmissible than the previous variant which was already substantially more transmissible than the variant before that.”
+He added, “Concern largely arises from the fact that it’s more transmissible than the previous variant which was already substantially more transmissible than the variant before that.”

-Lockdown delay: Could easing lockdown on June 21 be delayed?
+Lockdown delay: Could easing lockdown on July 19 be delayed?

 Lockdown easing won’t be delayed again.
 On July 19, the government lifted many restrictions in England.